 Scott Dunn is a stand-up comedian, a novelist, a father of two, and a husband of one.
 He's also a full-time history buff, and famous for his roasts of famous historical figures and events.
 He also occasionally calls in with History Lessons and Quizes, which means if you see his name on the guest board, you'd better start studying.
 In his spare time (when he's got any) he writes jokes for a number of shows including "Are You Smarter Than a 5th Grader."
 And that's a little bit about Scott Dunn.

 He's indignant, he's exasperated, he's "America's foremost commentator on everything," he's comedian Lewis Black.
 Along with stand-up comedy, Black is also an actor, playwright, Broadway star, makes regular appearances on "The Daily Show With Jon Stewart" and "Late Night with Conan O'Brien," hosted the Comedy Central show "Root of All Evil," wrote the book I'm Dreaming of a Black Christmas, and is a Grammy Award winner.
-And somehow through all that, he still finds time to perform stand-up, and is currently on his aptly named "The Rant is Due" tour.
+And somehow through all that, he still finds time to perform stand-up, and is currently set to debut his new comedy special "Old Yeller - Live at the Borgata" which will be available LIVE on PPV Saturday, August 24 at 9:30.
 Follow Lewis on Facebook and twitter.